SrinathRayabarapu/spring-practice/readme.txt

 Description:
 This project has below modules -
-1. Spring MVC
+1. Spring core and other modules

-Note: Spring Core and other modules are part of SpringBootTest project
+TODO : Revisit and make all the programs runnable